durbanlegend/thag_rs/README.md

 ## Overview

-* A Cargo-based script runner and REPL for Rust snippets and programs.
+`rs-script` is a script runner and REPL for Rust expressions, snippets, and programs.
+This tool allows you to quickly run and test Rust code from the command line, making it an excellent choice for rapid prototyping and learning.

+`rs-script` is Cargo-based.
 It attempts to handle any valid program, snippet or expression.
-It will usually manage to generate a dedicated Cargo.toml from use statements in your code, or you can embed your own in a /*[toml] */ block at the start of the program.
+It will usually manage to generate a dedicated Cargo.toml for this script from use statements in your code, or you can embed your own in a /*[toml] */ block at the start of the script.
-It aims for speed and simplicity.
+`rs-script` aims to be as comprehensive as possible without sacrificing speed and simplicity.
 It uses timestamps to rerun compiled scripts without unnecesssary rebuilding, although this behaviour may be overridden.

-## Overview

-`rs-script` is a script runner and REPL for Rust expressions, snippets, and programs.
-This tool allows you to quickly run and test Rust code from the command line, making it an excellent choice for rapid prototyping and learning.
+Thus a precompiled script will calculate the 35,661-digit factorial of 10,000 in under half a second on my M1 Macbook Air.

 ## Installation